The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Skyline Drive was built in 1905 by 60 inmates from the local prison in Cañon City.

-According to local history, the inmates received 10 days off their sentences for every 30 days worked.
+According to local history, the inmates from the nearby prison, received 10 days off their sentences for every 30 days worked.

 Originally the road was named Skyline Boulevard, but became affectionately known as Skyline Drive ever since.